 With Satan’s power and authority, the Antichrist is given 3-1/2 years to act, to make war and conquer the saints, to

 rule every nation given to him, and to receive worship from around the world (Rev 13:5-8).

 However the title, the Antichrist, is never used throughout Revelation.
 Instead, that person is called simply the Beast

-The association of the abomination of desolation to the "Antichrist" comes from the apostle John's epistles.
+The association of the abomination of desolation to "the Antichrist" comes from the apostle John's epistles.
 He defines "antichrist"

-as one who deceives and denies God the Father and / or His Son Jesus Christ.
-The apostle

-John's definition applies to anyone; however, the Antichrist
+as one who deceives and denies God the Father and / or His Son Jesus Christ, and this can apply to anyone; however, the Antichrist

 is applied to one individual who comes in "the last hour" (1 John 2:18-22;